 Cuppa Cuddles: The UK’s Best Pet Cafes

-Here are our five favourite pet cafés, where patrons can get their caffeine and cuddle fix in one go.
+Here are our favourite pet cafés; the best places to visit to get your caffeine and cuddle fix in one go.

 152-154 Bethnal Green Rd